gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

     $$\label{eq:markov_state} P(s_{t+1} = s^\prime, r_{t+1} = r^\prime | (s_t,a_t))$$

-    This assumption is powerful as it allows for a RL algorithm to be made simpler, as it only needs to take into account the current state to predict the next state and reward when searching for the optimal policy.
-A reinforcement learning task that consists of Markov states is called a Markov Decision Process (MDP) [@rl-sutton].</span>
+    This assumption  allows for a RL algorithm to be made simpler, as it only needs to take into account the current state to predict the next state and reward when searching for the optimal policy.
+A reinforcement learning task that consists of Markov states is called a Markov decision process (MDP) [@rl-sutton].</span>

-### The many faces of Reinforcement Learning {#sec:rl_classes}
+### The Many Faces of Reinforcement Learning {#sec:rl_classes}

-Due to the generality of RL and its applications, there are many ways by which the different algorithms that have been developed in light of it can be categorised.
+Due to the generality of RL and its applications, there are many ways in which the different algorithms that have been developed.
 These categorisations are shown in the figure below.

 ![Figure1]({{site_url}}/pictures/rl-classification.svg)